istvan-ujjmeszaros/advanced-sassy-ink/README.md

 ### Removed the buttons

-Ink's button styles are not user friendly as they look as a button, but only the text is clickable, not the whole "button"", which can confuse the readers.
+Ink's button styles are not user friendly as they look as a button, but only the text is clickable, not the whole "button", which can confuse the readers.

 The recommended way is to use Campaign Monitor's [Bulletproof email buttons](http://buttons.cm/) generator, which generates two different button versions, which works great in every email client.